oroinc/documentation/user/back-office/system/configuration/commerce/product/global-product-images.rst

    .. image:: /user/img/system/config_commerce/product/ProductImages.png
       :alt: Global product image watermark configuration settings

-3. Customize any of the options by proceeding through the following steps:

-     a) Clear the **Use Default** checkbox next to the option.
+3. To customize the option configuration, clear the **Use Default** checkbox next to the option and select the required value.
-     b) Enable the required checkbox or enter the necessary file size and type information.

 4. In the **General** section, configure the following options: